Hanwen-Hu/AMM/README.md

 # AMM: An Adaptive Online Map Matching Algorithm

 This is the latest version of AMM. the original version is available at https://github.com/kingchiuoy/Ada-Matching.
-We recommend you to use this one.
+We recommend you to use this latest one.

 All the dependencies have been written in the **pom.xml** file, you can directly use Maven to compile or build the project.